This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Types of Lawsuits to File over Cerebral Palsy in Pennsylvania

-There are two main types you may need to file based on how your child developed this condition and how disabilities may lead to discrimination in the future.
+You may need to file one of two main types based on how your child developed this condition and how disabilities may lead to discrimination in the future.

 Medical Malpractice Lawsuits

-Medical malpractice is a legal scenario in which a doctor or other medical professional is held to account for failing to provide an adequate standard of care for a patient resulting in harm to that patient.
+Medical malpractice is a legal scenario in which a doctor or other medical professional is held to account for failing to provide an adequate standard of care, resulting in harm to that patient.

 Discrimination and Disability Rights Cases

-Filing a cerebral palsy lawsuit over discrimination may not be necessary, because state and federal agencies have processes for filing a complaint to resolve these incidents.
-Your lawyer can help you decide if a claim is a right strategy, or if you should file a lawsuit to sue the individual or group responsible.
+Filing a cerebral palsy lawsuit over discrimination may not be necessary because state and federal agencies have processes for filing a complaint to resolve these incidents.
+Your lawyer can help you decide if a claim is the right strategy or if you should file a lawsuit to sue the individual or group responsible.

 In either case, you can look forward to a resolution of the situation, remediation, and possibly a recovery of damages.